Have A 1776 To 1976 Bicentennial Quarter? Here’s The Current 1976 Quarter Value + Fun Facts About Bicentennial Coins

 What if you see a tiny “S” on the obverse (heads side) of your 1976 quarter?

-Well, then it’s either a 40% silver Bicentennial quarter or it’s a copper-nickel clad proof 1976 quarter from the San Francisco Mint.
+Well, then it’s either a 40% silver Bicentennial quarter OR it’s a copper-nickel clad proof 1976 quarter from the San Francisco Mint.

-How do you tell the difference?
+How can you tell the difference?

 You’ll need a coin scale: